FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 ServoCart instruction
 ---------------------------

-Click the "ServoCart" command node to enter the node diagram editing interface
+Click the "ServoCart" command node to enter the node diagram editing interface.

 Servo control (Cartesian space motion) instruction, which can control robot movement through absolute pose control or based on the current pose offset.